bitwarden/contributing-docs/docs/architecture/adr/0023-integration-identifiers.md

 not supported.

-A process will be established for integrations to submit support tickets requesting a client identifier and secret.
+A process will be established for integrations to submit support tickets requesting a client identifier.
 Customer Success will work with operations teams to register integrations and deliver the needed information.
-Existing Bitwarden integrations will be issued their own client identifiers and secrets.
-Client details will be provided in requests to the Bitwarden platform.
+Existing Bitwarden integrations will be issued their own client identifiers.
+Client details will be provided in requests to the Bitwarden platform, with the goal being the identification of scale and conformance per client; attestation and the guarantee that a client is who they say they are will be considered as a future effort.

 Self-hosted instances will not perform any checks for client identifiers or required request data.